Coorbit spaces associated to integrably admissible dilation groups: Introduction

 The representation-theoretic nature of the definition of coorbit spaces, together with a reproducing formula such as \eqref{eq:reproducing_intro}, allows to transfer questions concerning these spaces into related questions concerning functions on the group $G = \RR^d \rtimes H$.
 This has the advantage that questions that do not rely on the geometry underlying $G$ can be approached in a unified manner using general tools from abstract harmonic analysis.
 On the other hand, questions that rely on the structure of $G = \RR^d \rtimes H$, and hence of $H$, might not even be well-posed in the usual realization of the coorbit space.
 Canonical questions of this type are, for example, the dilation-invariance of the coorbit space under the action of dilation groups other than $H$, and the embeddings between coorbit spaces that are defined using different dilations groups.
-For the investigation of these questions the realization of the coorbit space as a (Besov-type) decomposition space \cite{stroeckert1979decomposition, feichtinger1985banach} is highly beneficial as this realization encodes the essential properties of the coorbit space that are determined by the dual action of the dilation group $H$.
-The isotropic Besov spaces \cite{Frazier1985Besov, peetre1976besov, triebel1977fourier} form a key example of decomposition spaces and have been identified as the coorbit space of the affine group $G = \RR \rtimes \RR^+$ from the very beginning \cite[Section 7.2]{feichtinger1988unified}.
-The identification of coorbit spaces over general irreducibly admissible dilation groups and suitable decomposition spaces have only been established more recently \cite{fuehr2015wavelet}.
-In this paper we extend this identification to the class of integrably admissible dilation groups.
+For the investigation of these questions, the realization of the coorbit space as a Besov-type space defined by decomposition methods \cite{triebel1977general, triebel1978spaces}, a so-called \emph{Besov-type decomposition space} \cite{stroeckert1979decomposition, feichtinger1985banach}, is highly beneficial as this realization encodes the essential properties of the coorbit space that are determined by the dual action of the dilation group $H$.
+The coorbit spaces associated to the affine group $ \RR \rtimes \RR^+$ and the isotropic Besov spaces \cite{peetre1976besov, triebel1977fourier} have been identified from the very beginning \cite[Section 7.2]{feichtinger1988unified}, and is similar in spirit to the $\varphi$-transform characterization of Besov spaces by Frazier and Jawerth \cite{Frazier1985Besov, Frazier1990Triebel}.
+The coorbit spaces associated to irreducibly admissible dilation groups have been identified with suitable Besov-type decomposition spaces only more recently \cite{fuehr2015wavelet}.
+In this paper we extend this identification to the more general class of integrably admissible dilation groups.
 As a consequence, the powerful embedding theory for Besov-type decomposition spaces developed in \cite{voigtlaender_embeddings} can be used to obtain embedding theorems for these coorbit spaces.
+Other applications of this identification are discussed in Section \ref{sec:examples}.